Pirates vs. Dodgers Player Props Betting Odds

 Reynolds Stats

-- Reynolds has collected 74 hits with 20 doubles, three triples, eight home runs and 29 walks.
-He has driven in 41 runs with eight stolen bases.
+- Reynolds has recorded 75 hits with 20 doubles, three triples, nine home runs and 30 walks.
+He has driven in 42 runs with eight stolen bases.

 Reynolds Recent Games